cccbr/runningatower/content/docs/healthsafety/_index.md

 - Accidents and illness.
 An accident and emergency record may be present and must be completed as appropriate.

 - Advice for visitors, both ringers and non-ringers.
-How they are to be supervised, or not e.g if ringing a peal.
+How they are to be supervised, or not e.g. if ringing a peal.
 This may include induction processes, evacuation practices, turning clapper competence, maintenance records, etc.

 Consideration should be given to special occasions such as tower open days when large numbers of people may be present.